After spending so much time at home, you want -- you need! -- a backyard getaway, not a bootcamp that's all about mowing, weeding, and raking.

 But does it add value?
 Only to you.
-And since it’s easy enough to remove, it’s not hurting it either.
-If you love it, then you’re getting a whole different kind of ROI — where dollars don’t apply.
+And since it's easy enough to remove, it's not hurting it either.
+If you love it, you're getting a whole different kind of ROI — where dollars don't apply.

 #5 A Me-Only Retreat